DigitalChildHealth/Discovery-Alpha/README.md

 *	Test your prototypes with users
 *	Demonstrate that the service you want to build is technically possible

-For the purposes of the alpha works, users will be considered to be suppliers of systems who will be publishers and/or subscribers of child events.
+For the purposes of the alpha work, users will be considered to be suppliers of systems who will be child events publishers and/or subscribers.
 The outputs delivered will be:

 1. One or more prototypes